etchteam/make-this-website-better/README.md

 - Form can be submitted empty: some options should be allowed to be empty maybe, but some should be required (and marked as such)
 - BBQ isn't a web development topic - yet
 - Sent some postman requests to the submit url, just requires at least one field to be filled
-- That hidden 'id' field, what's up with that?

 changes: all necessary contact details are required, input types are more suitable (address could be multiple options as fieldset though), added ids to inputs and for attribute to labels